tmfnll/bonito/README.md

 environment in order to sanity check releases and a small, easy to load dataset that can be used locally while developing.

-Suppose we have certain events that we wish to occur only once, (using the above example, this may be the creation of some `Organisation` object representing the news company for which articles are being written) as well as events that we wish to be able to scale, such as the creation of `Article` objects and their associated `Comment`s.
+Suppose we have certain events that we wish to occur only once, (using the above example, this may be the creation of some `Publication` object representing the newspaper for which articles are being written) as well as events that we wish to be able to scale, such as the creation of `Article` objects and their associated `Comment`s.